Foreign Nationals in the US

 As a non-US citizen here on a visa or green card, you have to consider significant financial, tax, and legal matters.

-Simon Brady, CFP® of Anglia Advisors talks to Asset TV about what financial advisors need to bear in mind when dealing with foreign national clients in the US.
+Simon Brady, CFP® of Anglia Advisors talks on Asset TV about what financial advisors need to bear in mind when dealing with foreign national clients in the US.

 © Asset TV 2017